“A traditional soy sauce and condiments shop in Hong Kong”

 Address: 中環嘉咸街九號 (No: 9 Graham Street)

-Note: The dark soy sauce made in Hong Kong tasted with a hint of sweetness.
-Not the usual with pure briny flavor which I have used to.
-I still liked.
+Note: The dark soy sauce from Hong Kong has a subtle hint of sweetness, unlike the pure briny flavor I’m accustomed to.
+Nonetheless, I found it quite enjoyable.